alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/self expression and internet.md

 <hr>

 Aside from removing customizations, Facebook also introduced a new model where social media became more about ongoing activity.
 Twitter, Instagram, and Snapchat appeared shortly after, each with a similar model where the expression on your profile comes from the collection of content you post over time, rather than the profile itself.

+There's also the idea of the [blog breaking the web](https://stackingthebricks.com/how-blogs-broke-the-web/), and how the change towards organizing content by chronology impacted expression for the web too.
+Need to explore this further.

 ```// the rest of this essay is still being worked on. check back later.```